Tennessee Tuxedo and His Tales: Plot

 In the series, Tennessee and Chumley have to overcome a personal problem that children can relate to, such as operating a camera when they are hired to photograph the Mayor of Megapolis to Chumley's requiring treatment for a toothache but fearing the dentist.
-On some occasions, Tennessee and Chumley are assisted by their friends Yaketty Yak, and Baldy the Bald Eagle.
+On some occasions, Tennessee and Chumley are assisted by their friends Yaketty Yak, and Baldy the Eagle.